bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-was-under-attack.md

 ---
-title: "Bitcoin Was Under ATTACK!"
+title: Bitcoin Was Under ATTACK!
 transcript_by: Sjors, edilmedeiros
 media: https://www.youtube.com/watch?v=XmKfOCUdH8k
-tags: ["bitcoin-core", "security-problems", "p2p"]
+tags:
-speakers: ["Sjors Provoost", "Aaron van Wirdum"]
-categories: ["podcast"]
+  - bitcoin-core
+  - security-problems
+  - p2p
+speakers:
+  - Sjors Provoost
+  - Aaron van Wirdum
 date: 2021-11-11
 episode: 49
 summary: "Hosts Aaron van Wirdum and Sjors Provoost finally met in Utrecht again to record Bitcoin, Explained.
 In this episode, they discuss a recent attack on the Bitcoin network, where some nodes were flooding peers with fake IP-addresses.\n \nAs previously discussed in episode 13, Bitcoin nodes connect to peers on the network through IP-addresses, which they learn from their existing peers.
-Nodes on the network essentially share the IP-addresses of other nodes.\n \nRecently, however, some Bitcoin nodes shared large amounts of IP-addresses that weren\u2019t associated with real Bitcoin nodes at all.
+Nodes on the network essentially share the IP-addresses of other nodes.\n \nRecently, however, some Bitcoin nodes shared large amounts of IP-addresses that weren’t associated with real Bitcoin nodes at all.
 While this attack did not do very much damage, it did waste resources from nodes on the network.
-On top of that, Aaron and Sjors explain, the attack could offer the attacker insight into Bitcoin\u2019s network topology by analyzing how the fake IP-addresses spread through the network.\n \nFinally, Aaron and Sjors discuss how the attack was solved by rate limiting the amount of IP-addresses than any node will allow its peers to be shared.
-Further, they consider how in free and open source software development, fixing problems is not always as straightforward as it may seem\u2026"
+On top of that, Aaron and Sjors explain, the attack could offer the attacker insight into Bitcoin’s network topology by analyzing how the fake IP-addresses spread through the network.\n \nFinally, Aaron and Sjors discuss how the attack was solved by rate limiting the amount of IP-addresses than any node will allow its peers to be shared.
+Further, they consider how in free and open source software development, fixing problems is not always as straightforward as it may seem…"
 ---
 Sjors Provoost: